dads7202/assignment2/README.md

 - The performance models of all fine-tuning CNN are better than the imageNet on our dataset.
 Our datasets do not exist in the original pretrained model.
 - The performance models of fine-tuning CNN might improve the accuracy or might not, it really depends on the complexity of the problem.
 - The model with the most accuracy on test dataset is DenseNet121 (model 1 the fine-tuning CNN). <br>

 [![back-to-top](https://i.imgur.com/wJEM2Vt.png)](#table-of-contents)

 ## 8. Reference
-Google Drive for weight file: https://drive.google.com/drive/folders/1tMoJg7qz9SUWL8Vyt67vVnleLwDnme6V?usp=sharing [![back-to-top](https://i.imgur.com/wJEM2Vt.png)](#table-of-contents)
+Google Drive for weight file: https://drive.google.com/drive/folders/1tMoJg7qz9SUWL8Vyt67vVnleLwDnme6V?usp=sharing <br>
+[![back-to-top](https://i.imgur.com/wJEM2Vt.png)](#table-of-contents)

 ## 9. Citing